 Where a decision is taken that the review process will not include a meeting the IRO must ensure that full consultation with all relevant individuals, including the child, has taken place to inform the review of the child's case.
 This decision must be agreed with the line manager for the IRO.

-Where a looked after child remains the subject of a Child Protection Plan, there should be a single planning and reviewing process, led by the IRO, leading to the development of a single plan.
+Where a child who is Looked After remains the subject of a Child Protection Plan, there should be a single planning and reviewing process, led by the IRO, leading to the development of a single plan.

-Consideration should be given to the IRO chairing the Child Protection Conference where a looked after child remains subject to a Child Protection Plan.
+Consideration should be given to the IRO chairing the Child Protection Conference where a child who is Looked After remains subject to a Child Protection Plan.
 Where that is not possible, it will be expected that the IRO will attend the Child Protection Review Conference.

 Consideration must be given to ensuring that the multi-agency contribution to the review of the Child Protection Plan is addressed within the review of the Care Plan.